Iretha/spring-keycloak-tutorial/README.md

 Follow the [official guide](https://www.keycloak.org/docs/latest/getting_started/index.html#creating-and-registering-the-client)

+---
-Now we are ready to proceed with the spring app.
+Now we are ready to proceed with the spring web app.
+---

 ## Our Frontend Application (demo-web-app)
 We are going to use a simple Spring Boot application as our frontend (demo-web-app).